angular-translate/angular-translate/CONTRIBUTING.md

 ## Dependencies

-To make sure, that the following instructions work, please install the following dependecies on you machine:
+To make sure, that the following instructions work, please install the following dependencies on you machine:

 - Node.js